tfausak/gloop/README.markdown

 Gloop provides SDL2 game loops.

-Gloop is a thin wrapped around [the sdl2 package][].
+Gloop is a thin wrapper around [the sdl2 package][].
 It provides a single function called `play` that handles a game loop with a fixed update time step and variable rendering as described by Robert Nystrom's [Game Programming Patterns][].
 Its interface is modeled after [the gloss package][].